Community Standards Records

-The Office of Community Standards & Integrity (OCSI) is responsible for maintaining the centralized records of all student conduct and academic integrity cases consistent with the university policy on Student Conduct Records Reporting and Retention.
+The Office of Community Standards & Integrity (OCSI) is responsible for maintaining the centralized records of all student conduct and academic integrity cases consistent with the university policy on Community Standards Records Reporting and Retention.

 A student’s disciplinary record consists of the official notification from investigating parties, any supporting documentation, and any subsequent correspondence.
 Disciplinary records are protected by the Family Educational Rights and Privacy Act (FERPA) and are not released to parents, employers, or graduate schools without the written consent of the student.
 Records are reported for three years after the student graduates or withdraws from the university.
 They may become part of a background check if the student provides the necessary permission to access the records.

 In order for OCSI to release information about a student’s disciplinary record to a prospective employer or graduate school, the student must authorize the release of that information in writing.
 OCSI is notified of the authorization and once it is received, OCSI contacts the student to confirm that the authorization has been received.

 Student Affairs provides the employer or graduate school with a letter that notes the number of violation(s), the specific policy that has been breached with each violation, and the semester(s) in which the violation(s) occurred.